Heavenly Creatures (1994)

 Pauline Parker and Juliet Hulme met in school during the 1950s.
 Instant best friends, they proceeded to spend every minute possible together, often writing about a fantasy land of their own invention.
 More and more estranged from their respective families, the two girls realise that they are extremely different from most other people, and agree to take any steps necessary to ensure that they are not seperated.
 The two families are increasingly concerned about the girls' friendship in a strictly moralistic era.

-- New Zealand, 1952.
-Fourteen-year-old Pauline Rieper (Melanie Lynskey) is a student at a strict all-girls high school in Christchurch, South Island, New Zealand.
+In 1952, fourteen-year-old Pauline Rieper (Melanie Lynskey) is a student at a strict all-girls high school in Christchurch, South Island, New Zealand.
 She resides with her working-class parents, Herbert and Honora (Simon O'Connor and Sarah Peirse), whose home doubles as a boarding house.
 Introverted Pauline sleeps in a small furnished hut in the yard.

-Juliet and Pauline create a fantasy kingdom called Borovina, about which they write stories, create models of the characters, and eventually interact with each other as the invented king and queen, Charles (Pauline) and Deborah (Juliet).
+Pauline's life changes dramatically when she befriends wealthy British transfer student Juliet Hulme (Kate Winslet), the daughter of a respected physicist.
+Pauline's quiet nature is countered by Juliet's charisma and outspokenness, and the girls quickly become inseparable.
+Juliet is unafraid of authority, impressing Pauline by fearlessly correcting their French teacher during class and by ignoring their art teacher's instructions altogether.
+They are the only two girls in their class forbidden from taking part in gym activities, due to histories of bone disease on Pauline's part, and lung disease on Juliet's.
+They spend these class periods bonding over their passions for music, art, film, and literature.
+They create a fantasy kingdom called Borovina, about which they write stories, create models of the characters, and eventually interact with each other as the invented king and queen, Charles (Pauline) and Deborah (Juliet).
 They also elaborate on Juliet's theory of the afterlife, "the Fourth World," where they believe their favorite film stars and musicians will be saints.
 The girls hope to one day become famous actresses in America, and to have their stories about Borovina published.